 If you get stuck, contact our team of engineers, support staff, or even our founders by emailing firstname.lastname@example.org.

-You can also book a live training walkthrough.
-Our team is available for one-on-one meetings to get all your questions answered, and all your employees trained.
+You can also schedule setup help with a customer support specialist here.
+Our team is available for one-on-one meetings to get all your questions answered.

 - Why Use Hubstaff?